 Emory University is a leading research university that fosters excellence and attracts world-class talent to innovate today and prepare leaders for the future.
 We welcome candidates who can contribute to the diversity and excellence of our academic community.

 The Division of Reproductive Endocrinology and Infertility is seeking a fellowship trained Reproductive Endocrinology and Infertility specialist committed to excellent clinical care and a strong interest in teaching and service.
-The candidate will be the fifth REI added to a growing division.
-Responsibilities include teaching medical students, residents, and fellows in the diagnosis and treatment of reproductive endocrinology and infertility patients.
-Opportunities for research support and leadership are also available for the right candidate.
+The position will be tenure eligible and will hold a rank of Assistant Professor, Associate Professor or Professor, commensurate with qualifications and experience.

 Faculty Members are also expected to demonstrate outstanding activity in the teaching aspects of the Department.
 Specifically, this would include:

 Qualified candidates must have a terminal degree (MD or DO), successfully completed a 4-year ACGME-accredited obstetrics and gynecology residency program, and a Reproductive Endocrinology and Infertility Fellowship and be Board Eligible or Board Certified in obstetrics and gynecology.
 Licensure by the Georgia Composite Medical Board will be required prior to commencement of employment.

 Review of candidates will begin immediately; for fullest consideration, submit CV, cover letter, and the names of three references.

 The Department of Gynecology and Obstetrics: